The Perfect Day Trip to Salzburg from Vienna

 Hohensalzburg Fortress

-No Vienna to Salzburg day trip would be complete without visiting the city’s most famous attraction, the Hohensalzburg Fortress.
+No day trip to Salzburg would be complete without visiting the city’s most famous attraction, the Hohensalzburg Fortress.
 Sat atop the city, this fortress is massive and is an iconic part of Salzburg’s skyline.

 You can visit the fortress either by taking the funicular up or by hiking up the hill.
 Ticket prices are a bit cheaper if you opt to walk up, however, it is a steep walk and it can be worth splurging for the funicular.
 It is possible to pre-book tickets here.